ynsgnr/capulus/readme.md

  - 3D printed boxes and mounting for two different parts.
 Inner parts consisting the relay, power source and dimmer.
 And outer parts consisting the controller, screen, buttons.
  - Circuit design for outside unit to make it more compact
  - Fix boot failure on boot with brew button enabled.
 (This might be impossible since I run out of pins to use and this pun causes boot fail when pulled to low)
+ - Find a better way to handle solenoid valve

 # Circuits